nicolaspanel/libsvm.net/README.md

 ```

 ### Advance options
-Since version 2.0.4 (thanks to [ccerhan](https://github.com/ccerhan)), you can also save your models into xml files.
-This avoids having to train your model again and again when the dataset has not changed.
+Since version 2.1.0 (thanks to [ccerhan](https://github.com/ccerhan)), you can also save your models into xml files.
+This avoids having to train your model again and again when the dataset did'nt changed.

-For more informations, take look to the [examples](https://github.com/nicolaspanel/libsvm.net/tree/master/LIBSVM.NET.Examples/LIBSVM.NET.Examples).

 ## License
-libsvm.net is provided under MIT License
+libsvm.net is provided under MIT License.

 ## Contributions
 Feel free to fork and improve/enhance libsvm.net in any way your want.